Ghana heads for two-horse presidential vote

 Fabrice COFFRINI, AFP/File

-Before Covid-19, the economy had been battered by rising debt servicing, a weak currency and rising inflation.
+Before Covid-19, the economy had already struggled with debt servicing, a weak currency and rising inflation.

-If Akufo-Addo has been praised for his handling of the pandemic as well as on education and electricity, he has disappointed some in one regard.
+Akufo-Addo has been given high marks for his handling of the pandemic and his record on education and on providing access to electricity.

-The 76-year-old was elected four years ago as an anti-graft crusader, but according to a 2019 survey by Afrobarometer, 53 percent of Ghanaians say the level of corruption in the country has risen.
+But the 76-year-old has disappointed some in his performance on tackling graft -- the key issue on which he was elected four years ago.

-Corruption is a difficult issue for Mahama, 62, to latch on, as he himself left office under a cloud of corruption allegations.
+Despite this, corruption is a difficult issue for Mahama, 62, to latch onto, as he himself left office under a cloud of sleaze allegations.

-He has also been criticised for poor economic decisions and racking up unsustainable debts, issues that continue to affect the country to this day.
+Mahama has also been criticised for poor economic decisions and racking up unsustainable debts.

 Former president John Mahama, pictured in 2018, was criticised for poor economic decisions and racking up unsustainable debts